kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 > Exercise 1 - Message Publishing

-TODO prepare templates
-TODO demo - set MESSAGE TYPE!!! deserialize by that, push into serializer ?
-TODO write down steps in the slide, roughly where to fill what
- - DB has to be setup
- - TODO setup template solution, including serializer, DTOs, DB access - CSharp - exercise1 - just gutted final solution TODO not gutted final - take the version from Outbox with confirms (or older! and Outbox with confirms prepare for Ex 2!)
-        DIRECTORY exercises, same level as `presentation`
-        `src` when final - rename to `solutions` ?
- - TODO setup template solution, including serializer, DTOs, DB access - FSharp
+* create database tables using script `000CreateTables`
+* setup connection string in `appsettings.json`
+* complete TODOs in the solution `exercise-1`

- - point of the exercise is to connect ot Rabbit and send a message to specified exchange when new ORC WARRIOR is born.
-Including the "sender" header
-        proof: listener in presenters computer
+' the point is to send a message to everyone when new orc warrior is born ' proof: listener in presenters computer

 ***